-This award-winning lifestyle series took Wellington chefs Al Brown and Steve Logan out of their fine-dining restaurant kitchen on a mission to put the local in 'locally sourced' kai.
-In this series one episode it's wild food on a wild river: whitebaiting on the Mokihinui.
-Brownie gets a primo 'stand' and coaster advice; and Steve gets some Green Fern lager and meets a DoC ranger who tells the whitebait's perilous life story and nets a grown-up: a kokopu.
+This award-winning lifestyle series took Wellington chefs Al Brown and Steve Logan out of their fine dining restaurant kitchen, and off on a mission to put the local in 'locally sourced' kai.
+In this episode it's wild food on a wild river — whitebaiting on the Mokihinui.
+Brownie gets a primo 'stand' and coaster advice; and Steve gets some Green Fern lager and meets a Department of Conservation ranger who tells the whitebait's perilous life story and nets a grown-up: a kokopu.
 Then it's riverside fritters with beurre blanc sauce and asparagus, washed down with a glass of pinot gris.

 NZ On Screen's Car Collection is loaded with vehicles of every make and vintage, as a line-up of legendary Kiwis get behind the wheel — some acting the part.
 The talent includes Bruce McLaren, Scott Dixon, Bruno Lawrence, a clever canine, and a great many bent fenders.
 Onetime car show host Danny Mulheron tells tales, and picks out some personal favourites here.

-This award-winning series took Wellington chefs Al Brown and Steve Logan out of their fine-dining restaurant on a mission to experience the local in 'locally sourced' kai.
-In this episode Al and Steve head to Tangahoe, up the Whanganui River, looking for wild pig with a couple of good keen men — Baldy and Moon.
-Logie's with the dogs on the boar hunt; while Al's on veges at the markets, before hitching a flying fox ride to sample some freshly baked organic kumara bread en route up river.
+This award-winning series took Wellington chefs Al Brown and Steve Logan out of their fine-dining restaurant, to experience the local in 'locally sourced' kai.
+In this second episode, Al and Steve head to Tangahoe up the Whanganui River, looking for wild pig with a couple of good keen men — Baldy and Moon.
+Logan is with the dogs on the boar hunt; while Al's on veggies at the markets, before hitching a flying fox to sample some freshly baked organic kumara bread en route up river.
 The bush tucker result?
 Cider braised pork belly with kumara and corn mash.

-Hunger for the Wild took Wellington chefs Al Brown and Steve Logan out of their fine-dining restaurant and into the wilds of Aotearoa on a fishing, foraging and hunting culinary adventure.
-Putting the local in 'locally sourced' each episode involves Al and Steve splitting up and collecting ingredients (and characters) for an episode-concluding meal; the homegrown and cooked dish is then toasted with a wine selected by Logan.
-Three series were produced for TVNZ by Fisheye films, winning a 2007 NZ Screen Award and Best Lifestyle Series at the 2009 Qantas Awards.
+Hunger for the Wild took Wellington chefs Al Brown and Steve Logan out of their fine dining restaurant and into the wilds of Aotearoa, on a fishing, foraging and hunting culinary adventure.
+Putting the local in 'locally sourced', each episode involves Al and Steve splitting up and collecting ingredients (and characters) for an end of episode meal.
+The homegrown and cooked dish is then toasted with a wine selected by Logan.
+Three series were produced for TVNZ by Peter Young's Fisheye films, winning a 2007 NZ Screen Award and Best Lifestyle Series at the 2009 Qantas Awards.